 7. Be Grateful

-Being grateful, according to our family therapists of Houston, is the center of ensuring a fantastic holiday season for you and your family.
+Being grateful, according to our family therapists, is the center of ensuring a fantastic holiday season for you and your family.
 Having gratitude for the people and relationships you have with them will help you avoid any holiday drama that you can foresee on the horizon.
 Gratefulness can help you have balance in your emotional health, allowing you to be resilient despite any drama that is going on around you.
 Even if you are the only person that is positive during holiday gatherings, your attitude of gratitude can permeate through other members of your family.